 Although the term “user experience design” was coined in the 1990s, good design can be dated all the way back to 4000 BC.
 Having existed for so long, there’s a lot to learn about how a user interacts with products via design.
-And, any designer knows that learning the trade is a life long process.
+And, any designer knows that learning the trade is a lifelong process.
 The environment, time period, demographic, product, and more are all huge influencers.
-So, it’s safe to say the more you study about design, the better UX designer you’ll be.
+So, it’s safe to say that the more you study about design, the better UX designer you’ll be.

 - The Design of Everyday Things by Donald A. Norman